neilenns-projects/zse-training-academy/content/developing-s1/equipment-suffixes/index.md

 The equipment suffix is likely correct since the 747-200 is an older airplane, and the pilot explicitly stated in remarks that RNAV SIDs cannot be accepted.
 This indicates the pilot knows the capabilities of their plane, and used the correct suffix.

-Make no changes to the filed equipment suffix; however, pay close attention to the SID and STAR when reviewing the route for accuracy prior to issuing a clearance.
+Make no changes to the filed equipment suffix; however, pay close attention to the SID and STAR when reviewing the route for accuracy before issuing a clearance.

 {{% /details %}}